 ADJUST YOUR EXPECTATIONS

-This is a time for realistic optimism: there might be delays in your job search or a shift in your original path.
-Don’t assume your targeted industry isn’t hiring, but be prepared to think outside the box and look to industries that are seeking mass hires.
+This is a time for realistic optimism: there might be delays in your job search or a shift in your original path but don’t assume your targeted industry isn’t hiring.

 - Stay in touch: If you’ve been in contact with employers through applications, interviews or networking, make sure to circle back with them via email or LinkedIn to let them know you are still interested.
 Employers are also facing great uncertainty, so convey that you would like to be considered when opportunity arises.